DaveDushi/Nand2Tetris/README.md

 ## Project 12: Jack Operating System
 Implemented parts of the Jack OS.

+Please refer to the respective project folders for more detailed information, including source code, documentation, and any additional resources that may be available.

+## Prerequisites
+Basic knowledge of computer systems and programming concepts.

+## Usage
+Each project folder contains its own set of instructions and documentation for running and testing the project components.

 ## Acknowledgments
-Prof. Shimon Schocken and Mr. Ran Navok
+The NAND2Tetris course is developed by Noam Nisan and Shimon Schocken and is available on the official course website: nand2tetris.org.
+Course instructor Mr. Ran Navok

-Please refer to nand2tetris.org for more detailed information, including source code, documentation, and any additional resources that may be available.